Jamie Masson

-Jamie Masson (born 5 April 1993) is a Scottish professional footballer who most recently played with Cove Rangers.
+Jamie Masson (born 5 April 1993) is a Scottish professional footballer who plays for Bankstown City FC.
 Masson has previously played for Aberdeen, Formartine United, Elgin City and Brechin City.

 Club career

 Masson made his Aberdeen debut in a 3–0 defeat to Dunfermline Athletic on 28 April 2012.
 Masson scored his first senior goal for the club when he found the net for Aberdeen against Kilmarnock on 5 May 2012.
 On 8 January 2014, Masson signed for Scottish League Two side Elgin City on a loan deal until the end of the 2013–14 season.

 On 28 August 2014, Masson joined Brechin City on loan until January 2015.
 On 23 March 2015, he signed for Brechin on loan again until the end of the 2014–15 season.
 Masson was released by Aberdeen at the end of the season.

 On 2 October 2015, Masson joined Formartine United.

-On 26 January 2023, after enjoying much success with Cove Rangers, having been a part of their rise from the 5th-tier Highland League up to the 2nd-tier Scottish Championship, Masson left the Toonsers by mutual consent in order to realise a life-long ambition to emigrate to Australia.
+On 26 January 2023, after enjoying much success with Cove Rangers, having been a part of their rise from the 5th-tier Highland League up to the 2nd-tier Scottish Championship, Masson left Cove Rangers by mutual consent in order to realise a life-long ambition to emigrate to Australia.